-Rates don’t include à la carte breakfast.
-For something light, try a bran muffin ($4) or vegan breakfast tacos ($4).
-Big day ahead?
-Go for the Horchata French toast ($15) or the full June breakfast ($19).
+Rates don’t include a nightly guest amenity fee ($15 plus tax), a health and wellness surcharge (3.28%) or breakfast.
+Go à la carte and try vegan breakfast tacos ($4), the Horchata French toast ($15) or the full June breakfast ($19).

 June occupies a Sixties building designed by LA architect Welton Becket, the man behind the Capitol Records Building.

 24-hour gym, fire pit, free WiFi throughout, laundry.
 In rooms: flatscreen TV, minibar, desk, Aesop bath products.

 Our favourite rooms

 Venice-based designers Studio Collective have created bright, beachy interiors with an unmistakably SoCal colour scheme.
 Mid-century furniture is teamed with fabrics in sandy neutrals, charcoal greys and ocean blues – and the city views are unmistakably LA.
 Go for a Spacious King with a coastal view or treat yourself to the Apartment Suite, which has a larger living area.